BCG-X-Official/agentkit/backend/app/app/tool_constants/tutorial_data/sql_tool.md

 4) `_aimprove_query`: If the SQL query does not answer the question sufficiently, prompt the LLM to improve it
 5) Return the SQL query and the results

-To add your own database, you can add your sql script in `scripts`, and modify the sql scripts in the docker-compose for `db_sql_tool` to create your database upon starting the docker.
+To add your own database, you can add your sql script in `scripts`, and modify the sql scripts in the docker-compose for `database` to create your database upon starting the docker (see for example `docker-compose-demo.yml`).

 ## Prompt engineering tips